 B9.
-No later than 48 hours before the commencement of construction, a Community Communication Strategy must be submitted to the Planning Secretary for information.
-The Community Communication Strategy must provide mechanisms to facilitate communication between the Applicant, the relevant Council and the community (including adjoining affected landowners and businesses, and others directly impacted by the development), during the design and construction of the development and for a minimum of 12 months following the completion of construction.
+No later than 48 hours for government schools before the commencement of construction, a Community Communication Strategy must be submitted to the Planning Secretary for information and approved by the Planning Secretary prior to the commencement of construction or within another timeframe agreed with the Planning Secretary (where it is for approval).
+The Communication Strategy must provide mechanisms to facilitate communication between the Applicant, the relevant Council and the community (including adjoining affected landowners and businesses, and others directly impacted by the development), during the design and construction of the development and for a minimum of 12 months following commencement of operation.